paulcpederson/unignored/README.md

 ## Contribute

 Contributions are welcome!
-This project uses the [standard style](https://github.com/feross/standard), so you should use it too! `npm test` will automatically run tests *and* make sure the code is written to the standard.
+This project uses the [standard style](https://github.com/feross/standard), so you should use it too! `npm test` will automatically make sure the code is written to the standard.
 If the tests pass, you are good to go!